OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Method

 Enabling the agentic rewarding process in \ours is challenging.
-A straightforward approach is to directly prompt the reward model to select tools and make judgments.
+A straightforward approach is to directly prompt the RM to select tools and make judgments.
 However, this strategy may result in limited performance, particularly for smaller models such as Qwen-7B, which tend to struggle with multi-step reasoning in the absence of explicit supervision.
-Another alternative is to fine-tune the model using supervised objectives, such as Rejection sampling Fine-Tuning (RFT).
-While this approach is more structured than prompting, it suffers from two key limitations.
-First, it passively imitates fixed trajectories, which restricts generalization beyond handcrafted templates.
-Second, it fails to capture the dynamic and iterative nature of tool-augmented reasoning.
+Another alternative is to train the model using Supervised Fine-tuning (SFT) or Rejection Sampling Fine-tuning ~\cite{li2023generative,kim2023prometheus}.
+However, it passively enforces a model to imitate fixed trajectories, restricting generalization beyond handcrafted templates.

-To overcome these challenges, we adopt a reinforcement learning framework that enables LLMs to actively explore tool-use strategies.
-It requires only a final preference label as supervision, while encouraging the discovery of effective multi-step reasoning through trial and error.
-This improves judgment accuracy and promotes better generalization to unseen queries and tool configurations.
+To overcome these challenges, we adopt a reinforcement learning framework that enables LLMs to explore tool-use strategies actively.
+It requires only a final preference label for supervision, while encouraging the discovery of practical multi-step reasoning through trial-and-error.